Yes, a remortgage does cost money. But it can also save you money overall.

 Cost: around £300 – £400, although it may be offered free of charge

-A valuation fee is the only survey cost you may have to pay.
-You won’t be required to fork out for a homebuyer’s report or structural survey in most cases as they aren’t always necessary.
-Through either a desk-based or physical inspection, your lender will look to confirm that the property is worth the amount you’ve asked to borrow.
+A valuation fee is often the only survey cost you may need to pay.
+In most cases, you won’t be required to cover the cost of a homebuyer’s report or structural survey, as these aren’t always necessary.
+Through either a desk-based assessment or a physical inspection, your lender will confirm that the property is worth the amount you’ve requested to borrow.

-A valuation is necessary for the lender’s security.
-If you fail to repay the loan for whatever reason, the lender is then able to repossess the property and recoup their investment.
-This fee is paid when you first apply for a mortgage and is often bundled in with the booking and arrangement fees.
+A valuation is essential for the lender’s security.
+If you fail to repay the loan for any reason, the lender can repossess the property and recover their investment.
+This fee is typically paid when you first apply for a mortgage and is often bundled with booking and arrangement fees.

-You can do some of the research yourself by accessing online valuation tools – which are based on the Land Registry Database – and comparing similar properties in your area.
-Remember, your available interest rates are subject to change if your valuation places you in a different LTV band.
+You can also carry out some initial research yourself by using online valuation tools, which are based on Land Registry data, and by comparing similar properties in your area.
+Keep in mind that your available interest rates may change if the property’s valuation places you in a different LTV band.

 Next Steps